rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 ![Label overlay showing the results of the gray-matter's segmentation and hole-filling.](MyHead_05.png)

-### Labelfield mathematics
+### Label-field mathematics
-Lastly, we want to combine the two labelfields, i.e., the white and gray matter.
+Lastly, we want to combine the two label-fields, i.e., the white and gray matter.
 As I mentioned in the *Introduction*, the `SimpleITK.Image` class overloads and supports all binary and arithmetic operators.
-Hence, combining the two labelfields is as easy as a simple OR operator (`|`):
+Hence, combining the two label-fields is as easy as a simple OR operator (`|`):

 ```
 imgLabels = imgWhiteMatterNoHoles | imgGrayMatterNoHoles